 3 top picks

 The Best Carpet Cleaners

 Whether it’s for tackling the mud your kids trailed in or just annual touching up, a carpet cleaner is designed to remove deep stains and bacteria, and preserve your carpet.
 There’s not a great deal of variety in the home carpet cleaner field — most models are made by the same big brands, and each brand produces several fairly similar cleaners.
-So to find the best machine, we spoke to three cleaning experts, wantonly ruined some pristine white carpet, and embarked on a cleaning spree with 10 carpet cleaners.
+So to find the best, we spoke to three cleaning experts, wantonly ruined some pristine white carpet, and embarked on a cleaning spree with 10 carpet cleaners.
 Our top picks for the best home carpet cleaner knocked out tough stains while being easy to operate and hassle-free to maintain.

 - Hoover Power Scrub Deluxe Carpet Washer FH50150PC -

 - Bissell Big Green Professional Grade Carpet Cleaner 86T3 -

 Best Budget Pick